 - Q. 1 Which do you need more today?
 The fear of the Lord or the encouragement of the Holy Spirit?

 - Q. 2 How is the Story of Saul related to Acts 1:8?

 - Q. 3 Who's been a Barnabas to you — encouraging you or helping you feel accepted? . . .
 To whom will you become a Barnabas today?

 New International Version (NIV) [View it in a different version by clicking here; also listen to chapter 9.]

-† Watch this "Visual Bible" video clip: Acts 8:22–9:32, starring Bruce Marchiano as Jesus, James Brolin as Simon Peter, Harry O. Arnold as Saul/Paul, and Dean Jones as Luke.
+† Watch this video clip of Acts 8:22–9:32, starring Bruce Marchiano as Jesus, James Brolin as Simon Peter, Harry O. Arnold as Saul/Paul, and Dean Jones as Luke.